-EDGE students must complete part 1 and a simplified version of part 2.
-For part 2, you can email me for an extended C++ template that is close to being complete.
-You can then complete the code for full credit.
-Alternatively, you can do all of part 2 yourself for extra credit.
-I would recommend trying part 2 first and then emailing me for the template if you get stuck.
-After I send you the template there is no longer an option for extra credit.
+EDGE students must complete part 1, and can do part 2 for extra credit.
+If you decide to not do part 2, you will need to email me for the solution.
+I would recommend trying part 2 first and then emailing me for the solution if you get stuck.
+After I send you the solution there is no longer an option for extra credit.